 It’s a snack.
 It’s lunch.
+A starter.
 Dress it up just a bit, and it’s dinner.
 And, it only takes moments to prepare.

 Gazpacho, is traditionally a Spanish soup made with stale bread whirled in a mix of tomatoes, cucumbers, garlic, peppers, onions, oil and vinegar.
 However, many prefer it without the bread for a cleaner, fresher flavor (I’m included in that).

 This recipe makes exactly enough to fill a two-quart canning jar for easy storage in the refrigerator.
 No cook, little measuring, and you have instant meals for a few days!
 All you need to do is feed raw foods into the blender or food processor, chill, and that’s it.